PlaidCloud/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 {{< glossary_tooltip text="ConfigMap" term_id="configmap" >}} for the CoreDNS Corefile to change how DNS service discovery
 behaves for that cluster.

-In Kubernetes, CoreDNS is installed with the following default Corefile configuration:
+In PlaidCloud, CoreDNS is installed with the following default Corefile configuration:

 ```yaml
 apiVersion: v1